Multivariate Analytic Combinatorics for Cost Constrained Channels: Preliminaries

-We say that a graph satisfies the \emph{coboundary condition} if the congruence above holds without the modulo operation. \end{defn} For many of our results, we analyze the spectrum of an adjacency matrix associated with the graph.
-In fact, we consider a family of adjacency matrices $\bP_G(x)$ parameterized by a value $x \in \mathbb{R}$. \begin{defn} Let $G = (V,E,\sigma,\tau)$ be a strongly connected graph, where $v_1,\dots,v_{|V|}$ is an arbitrary ordering of the vertices $V$.
-The \emph{adjacency matrix} $\bP_G(x)$ of $G$ is the $|V| \times |V|$ matrix with entries
+We say that a graph satisfies the \emph{coboundary condition} if the congruence above holds without the modulo operation. \end{defn}

-The \emph{spectral radius} of $\bP_G(x)$ is denoted by $\rho_G(x)$ and defined as the largest absolute value of the eigenvalues of $\bP_G(x)$.
-For real $x>0$, the spectral radius $\rho_G(x)$ is equal to the unique real eigenvalue of $\bP_G(x)$ with the largest magnitude, which we refer to as the \emph{Perron root}. \end{defn} Later we will see that $\rho_G(x)$ plays a central role in the asymptotic behavior of $N_{G,v}(t,n)$.
+For many of our results, we analyze the spectrum of an adjacency matrix associated with the labeled and weighted graph $G$.
+In fact, we consider a family of adjacency matrices $\ve{P}_G(x)$, parameterized by a value $x$.